feldera/feldera/docs/sql/udf.md

 ```

 The `use feldera_sqllib::*` directive imports the definitions of the
-standard Rust types that the compiler uses to implement SQL datatypes.
+Rust types that the compiler uses to implement some of the SQL
+datatypes.
 The next section explains what these types are.

 Notice the function implemented has an all-capitals name (which is not
 a standard convention for Rust), dictated by the default SQL